 Understanding body language is an irreplaceable tool, it can help you understand a little more about who and what you're dealing with in a stressful situation like cheating.
 It can be especially important for those in unsafe environments who want a little insight or evidence without having to use confrontation.

 You will know the context of your situation better than I do, and for most people analyzing the current state of your relationship and applying their non-verbal cues to it can give you a clearer view of what you're dealing with.
-Maybe you're going through a rough patch and their coldness reflects that, or the subtle changes to their character could be attributed to personal problems.
+Maybe you're going through a rough patch and their coldness reflects that, or the subtle changes to their character could be attributed to personal problems or low self-esteem in your relationship.

 All in all, negative or unusual body language at the very least can tell you that there's something either wrong in the relationship or with the person.
 But if you have a gut feeling that there is something wrong, and their behavior is matching up with that, then cheating may be what you're dealing with.